chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 in the argument ``--build-node`` to agree to add the build node, or ``--no-build-node`` to skip it.

-When opting to install a build node, you will be prompted for additional required information.
-If you choose not to install a build node at this time you can use the command ``sudo delivery-ctl install-build-node`` to install a Chef Automate build node at a later time.
-This command can be run each time you want to install a new Chef Automate build node.
-See the next section for build node installation instructions.
+When opting to install a build node/runner, you will be prompted for additional required information.
+If you choose not to install a build node/runner at this time you can use the command ``sudo delivery-ctl install-build-node`` to install a build node or ``sudo delivery-ctl install-runner`` to install a Chef Automate runner at a later time.
+This command can be run each time you want to install a new build node or runner.
+See the next section for installation instructions.

 .. note:: Your Chef Automate server will not be available for use until you either agree to apply the configuration, or manually run ``sudo delivery-ctl reconfigure``.